isaac-tes/SymplecticHopfInsulator_zenodo/README.md

 ```

 (`--network none` is only there to demonstrate that no internet access is
-needed once the image is loaded; it isn't required.)
+needed once the image is loaded, it isn't required.)

 ## How to reproduce